 Some of the deepest scientific questions so far have not yielded to our most inquisitive minds.
 Will they be answered as science progresses, or will they forever elude our cognitive reach?

 Is The Hard Problem Too Hard to Crack?

-Whereas the notion of an immaterial 'soul' remains strictly speculative, and subject to serious difficulties, this is no less the case for all other approaches to this problem, loud protestations to the contrary notwithstanding.
-Accordingly, substance dualism should be granted the same level of theoretical regard than all other no less problematical views enjoy.
+Whereas the notion of an immaterial 'soul' remains strictly speculative and subject to serious difficulties, this is no less the case for all other approaches to this problem, loud protestations to the contrary notwithstanding.
+Accordingly, substance dualism should be granted the same level of theoretical regard as all other no less problematical views enjoy.

 Some philosophers have argued that the mind-body problem is simply too hard for our limited cognitive potential, and may never be solved (see link to 'Is Human Understanding Fundamentally Limited?')

 They could turn out to be right.
 Still, we should keep on trying, shouldn't we?

 Averill E. W. And Keating (1981).
 "Does interactionism violate a law of classical physics?"
 Mind (90), 102-107.